 Creating a new project as in the previous concept is equivalent to the Cloud version, but for this example, we will choose the Kanban board from the Jira software development options as a template.
 We will also skip the project configuration part (Workflows, Issue Types, Screens, Custom fields schemas…), and other segments because it is also the same, but with a slightly different user interface.

-The differentiating and most important part in this model is the Kanban board, which is another way of issue view in columns and swimlanes instead of queues like in Service Desk.
+The differentiating and most important part of this model is the Kanban board, which is another way of issuing in columns and swimlanes instead of queues like in the Service Desk.
 For our project under the board configuration settings, we structured columns for all workflow statuses (waiting for support, in progress, escalated, pending, resolved, and closed), and for the swimlanes, we created filters for all issue types.
 This way we arranged our Kanban board overview, and we know the exact number of tickets, their issue type, and current statuses.
 Also, for a better presentation, we edited the card layout by assignee, description, and color for priority.

 2. The second part will be dedicated to the MuleSoft implementation